JeffryGonzalez/AppliedAngularNovember2024/notes/gifts.md

-I want an application for planning my holiday shopping.
+I want a feature in my application for planning my holiday shopping.

 I have a list of people that I want to buy gifts for.
 Some of them are local, others I will have to mail something.